ThaiNhatMinh/UEGitHubPullRequest/README.md

-# GitHubPullRequest
+# Unreal Editor GitHubPullRequest
-Unreal Plugin view pull request
+Unreal Plugin that allow you to view pull request/open asset diff directly in Unreal Editor, to easy to review  blueprint changed.

 # Setup